claudiuciobanu/Testing-portofolio/README.md

  3. Choose the right version for your OS and download it.
  4. Install the version you downloaded.
  5. Open SublimeText.
- 6. Copy-Paste to this code:<FORM><INPUT TYPE="text" VALUE= "JS is ok!"
-NAME = "button"onChange= "alert('Please don't change the settings')"></FORM>
+ 6. Copy-Paste to this code:<FORM><INPUT TYPE="text" VALUE= "Settings are ok!"
+NAME = "button"onChange= "alert('Please do not change the settings')"></FORM>
  7. Press CTRL + S.
  8. At the File Name put the name "index.html" and click Save.
  9. Go to the saved file (index.html) and right click on it.
 10. Open with Google Chrome.

 **Expected results:**
-The user should receive an informative message with the date and the time from that day.
+The user should receive an informative field that the JavaScript runs.